pypeit/PypeIt/doc/help/pypeit_sensfunc.rst

     options:
-      -h, --help            show this help message and exit --algorithm {UVIS,IR}
+      -h, --help            show this help message and exit --extr {OPT,BOX}      Override the default extraction method used for computing the sensitivity function.
+Note that it is not possible to set --extr and simultaneously use a .sens file with the --sens_file option.
+If you are using a .sens file, set the algorithm there via:

+                                [sensfunc]
+                                     extr = BOX

+                            The extraction options are: OPT or BOX --algorithm {UVIS,IR}
                             Override the default algorithm for computing the sensitivity function.
 Note that it is not possible to